-First found in Norfolk where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
+The surname Iron was first found in Norfolk where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in A.D.
+1066.

 This web page shows only a small excerpt of our Iron research.
-Another 194 words (14 lines of text) covering the year 1548 is included under the topic Early Iron History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1548, 1576, 1617 and 1578 are included under the topic Early Iron History in all our PDF Extended History products and printed products wherever possible.

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Iron arrived in North America very early:

 Iron Settlers in United States in the 17th Century

 - Symon Iron, who landed in Virginia in 1653